 Learning is my passion!

-I want to be a tree who nurtures the next generation of students and helps them reach their goals.
 I want to learn as much as I possibly can and share it with my community.
 I know there are many struggles in Santa Ana, but from my experience, everyone has the potential to be a better person every day.